garybernhardt/explicit_import/README.md

 ## ADVISABILITY:

 Minimal.
-You almost certainly don't want to use this.
+You almost certainly don't want to use this as it exists right now.
 For one thing, it only isolates the module from constants defined before the module itself; subsequent constant definitions will be missed.

 There are probably ways to fix that.
 Patches are welcome if this kind of thing tickles your fancy.